Arne Svingen

-Arne Svingen (born 1967) is a Norwegian writer of children's books.
-He also writes adult fiction and books for young adults.
-He has published over a hundred titles and his works have been translated into more than a dozen languages.
+Arne Svingen (born 10 July 1967) is a Norwegian writer of children's books.
+He also writes adult fiction and books for young adults and adults.
+He has published over a hundred titles and his works have been translated into more than 25 languages.

+Svingen hails from Grorud and was a journalist before becoming a full-time children's writer in 1997.

+Svingen is the International Secretary in PEN International (elected for 2024-2029).